Your 8-Step Check List

 How long should I expect my hut to last?

 A Plankbridge hut is built to last for generations and we are one of the only manufacturers that offers a 20-year structural guarantee.
 We can do this with confidence because we only use quality (and often locally-sourced) materials.
-For example, our Thermowood cladding is heat-treated at over 200 degrees, meaning it has a low moisture content and is less likely to swell or distort with age.
 When it comes to design and craftmanship, we continue to innovate and invest, meaning a Plankbridge shepherd’s hut will have been authentically built by a talented team.

 How environmentally friendly will my hut be?

 We’re firm believers in buying less and making things last.
 It’s one of the reasons why Plankbridge shepherd’s huts are made to design principles that are good for both people and planet.
 Before you buy your hut it’s worth asking a few questions about the materials and manufacturing process.

 For example, our workshop is run to low-waste and energy consumption principles and we have a carefully curated supply chain, featuring predominantly British business.
 We also only use timber and sheet materials which carry certification from the Forest Stewardship Council (FSC) or the Program for the Endorsement of Forest Certification (PEFC) who promote sustainably managed forests worldwide, and we certainly avoid using tropical timbers.
 We are also the only shepherd's hut makers to be endorsed by the Royal Horticultural Society.

 How much money could I make out of a shepherd’s hut?